Museum and Heritage Studies (MLitt) 2025 entry

 Teaching

-All Museum and Heritage Studies students take two compulsory modules over in Semester 1, and choose from a range of optional modules in Semester 2.
+All Museum and Heritage Studies students take two compulsory modules in Semester 1, and choose from a range of optional modules in Semester 2.

 The taught modules are delivered through a mixture of lectures, seminars, practical sessions and visits to museums and galleries.